ALIMDYOUSUF/DEF-GAN-for-Text-to-Image-Synthesis/README.md

   - For flowers: `python misc/preprocess_flowers.py`

 **Training**
-- The steps to train a DpDCAE-GAN model on the CUB dataset using our preprocessed data for birds.
+- The steps to train a DEF-GAN model on the CUB dataset using our preprocessed data for birds.
   - Initial: train initial GAN (e.g., for 500-600 epochs) `python initial/run_exp.py --cfg initial/cfg/birds.yml --gpu 0`
   - Final: train final GAN (e.g., for another 500-600 epochs) `python final/run_exp.py --cfg final/cfg/birds.yml --gpu 1`
-- Change `birds.yml` to `flowers.yml` to train a DpDCAE-GAN model on LSUN dataset using our preprocessed data for chourch and bedroom.
+- Change `birds.yml` to `flowers.yml` to train a DEF-GAN model on LSUN dataset using our preprocessed data for chourch and bedroom.
 - `*.yml` files are example configuration files for training/testing our models.
 - If you want to try your own datasets, [here](https://github.com/soumith/ganhacks) are some good tips about how to train GAN.
 Also, we encourage to try different hyper-parameters and architectures, especially for more complex datasets.